-SLUDGE at Rainbo Club presented by M. LeBlanc, Chicago, 2021
+SLUDGE at Rainbo Club presented by M. LeBlanc, Chicago, IL 2021

 'SLUDGE' the first in M. LeBlanc's series of off-site exhibitions held at Chicago's renowned Rainbo Club.
 Eilers’ solo exhibition includes recent painting, collage, and sculpture that iterates the artist's continued interest in the American hyper-sexualization of feminine identity, often humorously casting this discussion in terms of the male-dominated hobbies like sport fishing or hot rods.
 On view is Eilers' recent large airbrush paintings featuring such subjects as Dolly Parton, Bridget Jones, and Elle Woods, along with a wall-hanging sculpture - 'Star Girl' - consisting of a taxidermied Wisconsin muskie, as well as a number of smaller recent collages on paper.